Last Updated on November 3, 2020

 It takes the following parameters as input:

-• period: data period to download (either use period parameter or use start and end) Valid periods are:
+- period: data period to download (either use period parameter or use start and end) Valid periods are:

-• 1d”, “5d”, “1mo”, “3mo”, “6mo”, “1y”, “2y”, “5y”, “10y”, “ytd”, “max”
+- “1d”, “5d”, “1mo”, “3mo”, “6mo”, “1y”, “2y”, “5y”, “10y”, “ytd”, “max”

-• interval: data interval (1m data is only for available for last 7 days, and data interval <1d for the last 60 days) Valid intervals are:
+- interval: data interval (1m data is only for available for last 7 days, and data interval <1d for the last 60 days) Valid intervals are:

-• 1m”, “2m”, “5m”, “15m”, “30m”, “60m”, “90m”, “1h”, “1d”, “5d”, “1wk”, “1mo”, “3mo”
+- “1m”, “2m”, “5m”, “15m”, “30m”, “60m”, “90m”, “1h”, “1d”, “5d”, “1wk”, “1mo”, “3mo”

-• start: If not using period – in the format (yyyy-mm-dd) or datetime.
+- start: If not using period – in the format (yyyy-mm-dd) or datetime.

-• end: If not using period – in the format (yyyy-mm-dd) or datetime.
+- end: If not using period – in the format (yyyy-mm-dd) or datetime.

-• prepost: Include Pre and Post regular market data in results?
-(Default is False)- no need usually to change this from False
+- prepost: Include Pre and Post regular market data in results?
+(Default is

-• actions: Download stock dividends and stock splits events?
-(Default is True)
+)- just leave this always as true and don’t worry about it - actions: Download stock dividends and stock splits events?
+(Default is

 That might look a little complex but mainly you will just be changing the period (or start and end) and interval parameters.